-Severe injuries, maiming and even death can occur when the victim is not discovered immediately, or if they were unable to defend themselves in any capacity.
+Severe dog bite injuries, maiming and even death can occur when the dog bite victim is not discovered immediately, or if they were unable to defend themselves in any capacity.
 In any case, the dog’s owner is responsible for the training and obedience of their dog.
-If they fail in this area, and someone is injured as a result, that person can be legally considered in dereliction of their responsibility, and our Los Angeles dog bite attorney team will help hold them responsible for your injuries.
+If they fail in this area, and someone is injured as a result and need to seek medical attention, that person can be legally considered in dereliction of their responsibility, and our Los Angeles dog bite attorneys will help hold them responsible for your dog bite injuries.

 - Decreased academic performance